visserle/boox-annotations-to-zotero/README.md

 ## Alternative Solutions

 Simply convert your epub to PDF and annotate the PDF.
-This loses the reflowable text and may not be as convenient.